Webflow review 2021

 So what are the pros and cons of using Webflow to build your website?

-Webflow lets teams build websites faster.
+Webflow lets teams design and build websites faster.
 It’s common for designers and the devs to spend hours trying to figure out why the build looks nothing like the design?
-Webflow allows designers to shorten the development time allowing them to make sure the build is pixel perfect.
+Webflow designers are able to shorten the development time allowing them to make sure the build is pixel perfect.

 With Open Graph, you can effortlessly manage your website’s SEO settings.
 Page titles, alt texts, meta descriptions are easily optimised for all website pages without the need for bloated plugins.